 Funding your PhD

+For a PhD in Statistics there are several "regular" competitive sources of funding for students, many of which pay for academic fees plus a contribution to the living expenses of successful applicants.
 Here we list the main sources of funding.
 More details are given further down the page.

-|Funding sources open to all applicants:
+Funding sources open to all applicants:

-Funding sources open only to international students:
+Funding sources open only to China nationals

 You are advised to allow a minimum of four weeks from completing your application, including all references, to receiving an offer.